-- (a) more advanced stage properties will, in most cases, be more material than earlier stage properties; - (b) historical expenditures or book value might not be a good indicator of materiality for an inactive property if the issuer is focussing its resources on new properties; - (c) a small interest in a sizeable property might, in the circumstances, not be material to the issuer; - (d) a royalty interest in an advanced property could be material to the issuer in comparison to its active projects; or - (e) several non-material properties in an area or region, when taken as a whole, could be material to the issuer. - (6) Industry Best Practices Guidelines While the Instrument sets standards for disclosure of scientific and technical information about a mineral project, the standards and methodologies for collecting, analysing, and verifying this information are the responsibility of the qualified person.
+- (e) more advanced stage properties will, in most cases, be more material than earlier stage properties; - (f) historical expenditures or book value might not be a good indicator of materiality for an inactive property if the issuer is focussing its resources on new properties; - (g) a small interest in a sizeable property might, in the circumstances, not be material to the issuer; - (h) a royalty or similar interest in an advanced property could be material to the issuer in comparison to its active projects; or - (i) several non-material properties in an area or region, when taken as a whole, could be material to the issuer. - (6) Industry Best Practices Guidelines While the Instrument sets standards for disclosure of scientific and technical information about a mineral project, the standards and methodologies for collecting, analysing, and verifying this information are the responsibility of the qualified person.
 The Canadian Institute of Mining, Metallurgy and Petroleum ("CIM") has published and adopted several industry best practice guidelines to assist qualified persons and other industry practitioners.
 These guidelines, as amended and supplemented, are posted on www.cim.org, and include - (a) Exploration Best Practice Guidelines adopted August 20, 2000;

-- (b) Guidelines for Reporting of Diamond Exploration Results adopted March 9, 2003; - (c) Estimation of Mineral Resources and Mineral Reserves Best Practice Guidelines adopted November 23, 2003; and - (d) Estimation of Mineral Resources and Mineral Reserves Best Practice Guidelines Guidelines Specific to Particular Commodities Rock Hosted Diamonds adopted May 4, 2008.
+- (b) Guidelines for Reporting of Diamond Exploration Results adopted March 9, 2003; and - (c) Estimation of Mineral Resources and Mineral Reserves Best Practice Guidelines - adopted November 23, 2003, and related commodityspecific appendices.